alikadir/alikadir/README.md

 For 14 years, I have been working in different roles such as Software Developer, Software Architect or Software Team Lead.
 I took part in many different projects and teams, and I had the opportunity to gain valuable experiences using different technologies.

-I have been working with Cloud and JavaScript technologies for the past six years.
+I have been working with Cloud and JavaScript technologies for the past seven years.
 Technologies I enjoy using,

 - React